NFL DFS picks, Bills vs. Texans: 'Thursday Night Football' daily fantasy lineup advice

-NFL DFS, Bills vs. Texans: Top FanDuel, DraftKings daily Fantasy picks for 'Thursday Night Football'
+NFL DFS, Bills vs. Texans: Top FanDuel, DraftKings daily Fantasy picks, advice for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Texans vs. Bills on 'Thursday Night Football'